 Stay physically active.
 Exercise is known for being one the most important factors in maintaining a good quality of life, helping to maintain our overall health and wellbeing.
 Regular exercise helps boost 'good' cholesterol while reducing LDL (bad cholesterol) and can also lower blood pressure.

-MY PERSONAL PLAN: CHOLESTEROL-LOWERING DIETARY COMMITMENTS

 Improving the quality of my diet.

 My practical steps:

 Reducing bad habits.

 My practical steps:

 Other planned lifestyle changes/additional information:

-18 | For more information about cholesterol and tips on how to manage it, please visit the Benecol website, www.benecol.co.uk

 For more information and advice, visit Benecol® online.

 UK: www.Benecol.co.uk